abbymcleod/Protein-and-Vegetarian-Diets/README.md

 It was orignially proposed that vegan and vegetarian recipes have less protein than normal recipes because a primary source of protein in many recipes is animal products, which vegan recipes totally lack, and vegetarian recipes partially lack.
 The reuslting **p-value** from this test is **0.000**, which is below the significance level, leading us to **reject the null hypothesis** in favor of the alternate.
 This means that it is unlikely for us to observe the values we did if the null hypothesis is true, suggesting that vegan and vegetarian recipes could correlate with lower protein content.

+The graph below demonstrates just how different the averages between the two groups are with an 18.43 % differnece on average.

 <iframe
   src="assets/ttest.html"
   width="800"